-When we decided to write a post about bullet journalling, and how to bullet journal, we quickly discovered that many, many amazing guides have already been written by people who’d found bullet journalling somewhat life changing.
-So instead we thought…why not share the ‘best of the best’ of the guides to bullet journalling — or #bujo for those already in the know!
+When we decided to write a post about bullet journalling, and how to bullet journal, we quickly discovered that many, many amazing guides have already been written by people who’d found bullet journalling somewhat life-changing.
+So instead we thought… why not share the ‘best of the best’ of the guides to bullet journalling — or #bujo for those already in the know!

 But first… what is bullet journalling?

-If you’re scratching your head wondering what we’re talking about, in a nutshell: bullet journalling is basically about turning any gridded (or dot grid) notebook into a fantastic life organisation tool and planner that you can customise to your own needs.
+If you’re scratching your head wondering what we’re talking about, in a nutshell: bullet journalling is basically about turning any grid (or dot grid) notebook into a fantastic life organisation tool and planner that you can customise to your own needs.
 It’s for anyone who’s yet to find the perfect diary or productivity system for them.